santiweight/poker-base/Contributing.md

 cabal install cabal-docspec:exe:cabal-docspec --allow-newer --overwrite-policy=always
 ```

-The ideal checklist for any PR is:
+## Pull Request checklist

 - builds with `cabal build all && cabal test` with no warnings.
-Feel free to add file pragmas or edit the .cabal file if you think the warning should be ignored.
+Feel free to add file pragmas or edit the `poker-base.cabal` if you think the warning should be ignored.
 - passes `ormolu --mode check $(git ls-files '*.hs')`.
 - passes `hlint .`
-- passes `cabal-docspec`
+- passes `cabal v2-build && cabal-docspec --check-properties`

 If you are requesting a change that adds new functionality or affects behaviour, please: